By Barton Goldenberg and Mike Bender

 The Linkage Between Data & Analytics Maturity and Digital Transformation

 There is strong linkage between the maturity of your data & analytics program and your organization’s ability to get digital transformation right.
-While digital transformation requires excellence in other areas of focus including CRM, Social Media Communities, Customer Engagement, and Emerging Technologies, a strong data & analytics program is at the foundation of a powerful digital transformation roadmap.
+While digital transformation requires excellence in other areas of focus including CRM, Digital Customer Communities, Customer Engagement, and Emerging Technologies, a strong data & analytics program is at the foundation of a powerful digital transformation roadmap.

 Data-driven decision-making has become a requirement for effective Digital Transformation.
 The most successful companies perpetually data mine information contained in their holistic customer profiles to gain customer insights.